Office Location: Norlin Library S423 (4th and 1/2 floor in suite S436 with SUEP)

 Office Hours: Please email to schedule an appointment.

 Dr. Michael D. English is a specialist in conflict analysis and resolution.
 He holds a PhD in Conflict Analysis and Resolution from George Mason, a MS in Conflict Resolution from Portland State University, and a BFA in Fine Arts from the University of Cincinnati.
 Prior to joining CU Boulder, Michael taught at George Mason University’s School for Conflict Analysis and Resolution and as a visiting lecturer at the University of Malta’s Mediterranean Academy for Diplomatic Studies.
 He has also lived in Malta and worked as the program coordinator for the George Mason’s dual degree graduate program with the University of Malta in Mediterranean Security and Conflict Analysis and Resolution.

-Michael has mentored numerous students in the production of their research projects and is always willing to meet with students regarding their work.
-He is the author of The U.S. Institute of Peace: A Critical History, and the former editor of Unrest Magazine.
-Michael’s research explores the interaction between people and social structures that creates and maintains violence-generating systems, as well as opportunities for groups to develop more peaceful social orders.
+Michael is the author of The U.S. Institute of Peace: A Critical History, and the former editor of Unrest Magazine.
+His research explores the interaction between people and social structures that creates and maintains violence-generating systems, as well as opportunities for groups to develop more peaceful social orders.
 His other interests include political violence, social movements, critical pedagogy, peace history, and the role of the arts in promoting social change.
+He has also mentored numerous undergraduate and graduate students in the production of their research projects and is always willing to meet with students regarding their work.

 He is also the director for the Global Seminar: Migration, Human Rights and Conflict in the Mediterranean which takes place Maymester in Valletta, Malta.